sbalmt/xcheme/documents/operators.md

 token<100> T_XY as 'x' & 'y';
 ```

-> Accept `'xy'` during the expression evaluation.
+> Accept an occurrence of `'xy'` during the expression evaluation.

 #### Logical not

-The logical `not` operator is a unary operator used when you want to evaluate an expression and invert the operation result, from `true` to `false` and vice versa.
+The logical `not` operator is a unary operator used when we want to evaluate an expression and invert the operation result, from `true` to `false` and vice versa.

 Syntax: